 In the world, there are only few places where you can really enjoy the northern lights.
 To see them, you have to be in a country or region that is near Arctic Circle- Norway, Finland, Iceland, Sweden, Scotland, Alaska and some parts of Canada.
 In this section we have a comprehensive list of all the top locations to plan a Northern lights viewing trip across major countries along with a overview of the highlights for that location.

-I first list best places to see Northern lights within Norway and Sweden where I spent most of time during my trip majorly around the cities Tromso and Abisko.
-Subsequently we look into best places to see Northern lights in Finland, Alaska and Scotland.
-Check all the locations mentioned on Google images and I bet you will see some stunning Aurora pictures.
+For every top countries to visit to see Northern Lights I will cover best places to see Northern lights within Norway, Sweden, Finland, Alaska and Scotland.
+If you are going to Iceland, best time to see the Northern lights in Iceland is very similar to the locations covered below.

 Norway is one of the top countries to see the Northern lights and below are the top locations situated in the North of Norway.